johnandrea/dna-multi-match/README.md

 Specify the item to identify the tester via each tester id.
 Default is "xref" which is the individual XREF value in the GEDCOM file.
-Other options might be "uuid", etc. If using a GEDCOM custom type specify it as "type." followed by the type name, i.e. "type.extid", "type.refnumber", etc.
+Other options might be "uuid", "refn", etc. If using a GEDCOM custom type specify it as "type." followed by the type name, i.e. "type.extid", "type.refnumber", etc.

 --max-results=value